Harden, Maxey lead 76ers past Wizards 118-111

 WASHINGTON (AP)James Harden scored 23 points and had 17 assists as the Philadelphia 76ers clawed back to .500 with a 118-111 victory over the Washington Wizards on Monday night despite missing Joel Embiid.

 Tyrese Maxey added 28 points for Philadelphia.
-Georges Niang sank all four of his 3-pointers in the second half – including three in the fourth quarter – and finished with 12 points as the 76ers won their third straight to close a four-game road trip and move to 4-4.
+Georges Niang sank all four of his 3-pointers in the second half – including three in the fourth quarter – and finished with 12 points as the 76ers won their third straight to move to 4-4.

-”We keep saying we’re a work in progress,” Harden said of his team, which reached the Eastern Conference semifinals last season. ”We’re continuously trying to figure out great we can be.
-And I’m glad we were going through a tough time.
-Everything isn’t great (when) you’re winning games.
-It just feels that way.”

 Embiid, the back-to-back NBA MVP finalist, missed out due to non-COVID-19 related illness.